Testing Quantum Mechanics using Noisy Quantum Computers

 Quantum mechanics has enjoyed roughly a century of predictive success.
-Although there have been many high-precision tests of quantum mechanics \cite{experimentRev1992,testQM2000,photonTests}, it is possible that a new experimental regime could discover a break-down of quantum mechanics: the high-complexity regime of highly entangled states that require deep quantum circuits to prepare.
+Although there have been many high-precision tests of quantum mechanics \cite{experimentRev1992,testQM2000,photonTests,SticklerTesting}, it is possible that a new experimental regime could discover violations of quantum mechanics.
+That is, quantum theory might merely be an approximation to a more precise underlying theory.
+In order to be consistent with past experiments, perhaps deviations from quantum mechanics are only noticeable in the high-complexity regime, i.e. the regime of highly entangled states that require deep quantum circuits to prepare.
 The complexity of a wavefunction can be defined as the number of gates (\emph{e.g.} 2-qubit unitaries) required to make the wavefunction from a product state \cite{BrownSusskindComplexity,SusskindComplexity,BrandaoComplexity,NicoleComplexity}.
 The high-complexity regime has remained relatively untested since decoherence and noise make it tremendously difficult to probe this regime with high fidelity.
-We would like to obtain strong evidence for whether or not quantum mechanics breaks down at large complexity scales using a protocol that is appropriate for noisy intermediate-scale quantum (NISQ) \cite{NISQ} devices.
+The advent of quantum computers introduces an exciting opportunity to test quantum mechanics \cite{SadanaTestQuantum} in the high-complexity regime for the first time.
+We would like to obtain evidence for whether quantum mechanics makes correct predictions at large complexity scales using a protocol that requires as few quantum computing resources as possible.
+In this work, we outline an efficient protocol that is appropriate for noisy intermediate-scale quantum (NISQ) \cite{NISQ} devices or quantum computers with only limited error correction.